 We’re hearing about installation and download problems, FaceTime issues, Wi-Fi connectivity issues, crashes, lag, and problems with first and third-party applications.

 Apple will fix some of these issues, but some of these problems could linger on throughout the beta testing process.
 Some might even make it into the final release.

 You can’t predict what problems you’ll run into during your time on the macOS Monterey beta and that’s why we recommend doing some prep work before you install the software on your Mac.

 We’ve put together a pre-installation checklist and it will help you get everything in order before you install the beta.

 Where to Find Feedback

 If you recently installed the macOS Monterey beta or if you’re thinking about downloading it, make sure you keep an eye on feedback from other Mac users.
-Their feedback will provide you with a glimpse at the most prominent issues in addition to the beta’s potential benefits.
+Their feedback will provide you with a glimpse at the most prominent issues.

 There are a few places to check for macOS Monterey beta feedback.
 You can check YouTube for information about the software’s performance.